bioinformatics-ca/IDE_2021/module4/README.md

 What these commands do is:

 1. `alignbuddy alignment.fasta -er "0:100" > alignment.100.fasta`: This extracts the first 100 bp from our multiple sequence alignment and saves to a file **alignment.100.fasta**.
-2. `ete3 view ...`: This draw the phylogenetic tree (`-t tree.subs.nwk`) alongside the alignment (`--alg alignment.100.fasta`) and saves to a a PDF file (`-i tree.pdf`).
+2. `export QT_QPA_PLATFORM="offscreen"`: This needs to be set before running `ete3`.
+This is needed since the machines on AWS don't have a graphical window system (X Server) attached so we need to tell `ete3` that this is expected (e.g., display is `"offscreen"`).
-    * `QT_QPA_PLATFORM="offscreen"`: This needs to come before `ete3`.
-This is needed since the machines on AWS don't have a graphical window system (X Server) attached so we need to tell `ete3` that this is expected (e.g., display is "offscreen").
+3. `ete3 view ...`: This draw the phylogenetic tree (`-t tree.subs.nwk`) alongside the alignment (`--alg alignment.100.fasta`) and saves to a a PNG file (`-i tree.png`). *Note: You can save to a PDF file instead by using `-i tree.pdf`.*

-Once we have the PDF file saved, you should be able to go to <http://YOUR-MACHINE/module4/analysis/tree.pdf> and view the tree alongside the first 100 bp of the alignment.
+Once we have the PNG file saved, you should be able to go to <http://YOUR-MACHINE/module4/tree.png> and view the tree alongside the first 100 bp of the alignment.
 This will be a pretty big drawing but should look something like:

 ![tree-alignment.png][]

 On the right you can see the first 100 bp of the alignment (note that many of the beginning bp are gaps `-` or ambiguous bases `N` due to issues with sequencing).
 On the left you can see the phylogenetic tree.
+The genome [MN908947](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.3) is the reference genome which is used as a common coordinate system for naming mutations for SARS-CoV-2.
 We will discuss a bit more in class on how to interpret phylogenetic trees.

 ---